Arsenal’s heartbeat restores missing quality in win over Nottingham Forest

 The combinations between Saka and Odegaard were a running threat.
 Forest, whose defence under Nuno Espirito Santo ranked as one of the best in the Premier League before the afternoon, did not know how to deal with Arsenal’s right side and conceded five shots on target before half time.
 Arsenal did not look like creating from any other avenues, either, other than their brilliant No 7 and No 8.
 Saka, racing away from Alex Moreno, pulled back to Odegaard, whose shot was hacked clear.
 Then a stunning turn from Odegaard led to another chance for Saka, with Sels reaching down to keep out his low shot.

 Saka was relishing Arsenal’s freedom.
-His assist for Partey’s long-range curler, to double Arsenal’s lead after half time, brought his eighth of the Premier League season, as well as the third time he had both scored and assisted in the same game.
-If the victories over Wolves on the opening day and Southampton in early October came before their more recent troubles, Saka’s returning to those levels of production may be symbolic of Arteta’s side getting back on track.
+His assist for Partey’s long-range curler, to double Arsenal’s lead after the interval, brought his eighth of the Premier League season, as well as the third time he had both scored and assisted in the same game.
+If the victories over Wolves on the opening day and Southampton in early October came before their more recent troubles, Saka rediscovering those production levels may be symbolic of Arteta’s side getting back on track.
 Forest have been the Premier League’s surprise package, but there was an efficiency to how Arsenal sent them home.
+“We came up short in all aspects of the game,” said Nuno.
+“It was a tough day for us.”

 Join our commenting forum